lsrur/codeblade/README.md

 composer require lsrur/codeblade
 ```

-Prepare the template folder in your project and copy sample templates:
+Prepare the templates folder in your project and copy the example ones:

 ```bash
 php artisan codeblade:install